phouse512/blog/_posts/2021-05-02-terraform-cloudfront-static-site.markdown

 in multiple places later on.
 These could also be converted to [input variables][inputvars] so that they can be dynamically set as well.

-The amount of CloudFront distribution parameters would take a full blog post of its own to go into the details.i I selected some sane defaults for this
+The amount of CloudFront distribution parameters would take a full blog post to cover all of the details.
+I selected some sane defaults for this
 distribution: it requires HTTPS, uses `PriceClass_100`, which caches your content in NA and EU (cheapest option), and uses some standard caching values.